Samuel-2626/django-lang/article.md

 By the end of this tutorial you should be able to:

-1. understand the difference between internationalization and localization.
+1. understand the difference between internationalization and localization
-1. add language prefix to URL patterns.
+1. add language prefix to URLs
 1. translate templates
-1. allow users to switch between languages.
+1. allow users to switch between languages
-1. translate models.
+1. translate models
-1. add locale-support.
+1. add locale-support

 ## Project Setup and Overview

-This is what you will be aiming to achieve from this tutorial.
+This is what you will be creating from this tutorial.

 ![Home Page](https://github.com/Samuel-2626/django-lang/blob/main/images/homepage.png)